openstax/accounts/README.md

 * OAuth requests that arrive with query param `go=signup` will skip log in and go straight to signup. `go=student_signup` will skip to signup and force the signup to have the "student" role.
 * OAuth requests that arrive with query param `signup_at=blah` will redirect users to `blah` if they click the link to sign up.
+* A salesforce user must be signed in through the admin console for the Salesforce stuff to work — Salesforce > Setup > Set Salesforce User.

 ## Development Setup